 Candidates answer your questions

-Editor's note: This is another in the continuing series in which Montanans ask candidates for governor about the issues.
+Editor's note: This is one in a continuing series in which Montanans can ask candidates for governor about the issues.